The Baobab Circle Logo

 Our Vision

-To become a global living archive of ancestral wisdom – where people of African descent gather to
+To become a global living archive of ancestral wisdom; where people of African descent gather to reclaim their roots, preserve everyday practices, and embody healing through ritual, remembrance,

 and return.